freegeek-pdx/mkuser/README.md

 > This is done by adding a special tag to the AuthenticationAuthority attribute in the user record before the users password has been set.<br/>
 > While `mkuser` includes this option and takes care of the necessary timing, it's worth noting that when creating users with `sysadminctl -addUser` it's actually impossible to prevent a Secure Token in this way since the password is always set during that user creation process, even if it's just a blank/empty password.<br/>
 > When users are created with this tag in their AuthenticationAuthority, the first user that does not have this special tag will get the first Secure Token when their password is set (basically, upon creation).<br/>
+> An exception to this behavior is when utilizing MDM along with the MDM-created Managed Administrator, which will not be granted the first Secure Token unless it is the first to login or authenticate (similar to the macOS 10.15 Catalina behavior described below) because this user is created with their password pre-hashed and placed directly into their user record rather than the password being set by "normal" methods (if you're familiar with `pycreateuserpkg`, it also pre-hashes the passwords resulting in the users it creates also not being granted the first Secure Token unless they are the first to login or authenticate).<br/>
 > In general, you will want to make sure the the first user being granted a Secure Token is also an administrator so that they are allowed to do all possible operations on macOS (especially on T2 and Apple Silicon Macs).
 >
 > **macOS 10.15 Catalina FIRST SECURE TOKEN NOTES:**<br/>